Yamas Niyamas Yoga Guide

 Saucha (Cleanliness)

-Saucha is about keeping things pure—your body, mind, and space.
-A tidy desk helps me think clearly, and a wholesome meal feels like hitting reset.
-One mindful breath can sweep away mental clutter, too.
-Saucha’s like spring-cleaning for your soul, setting you up for deeper yoga practice.
+Saucha is about keeping things clear—body, mind, and space.
+A tidy desk helps me think, and a simple, nourishing meal feels like a reset.
+One mindful breath can sweep away mental cobwebs, too.
+It’s spring-cleaning for the inside, making room for deeper yoga practice.

 Santosha (Contentment)

 Santosha is finding joy in the now, even when life’s messy.
 When a work deadline loomed, I jotted down three things I was grateful for—coffee, sunlight, my dog—and my stress eased up.
-Try listing your own gratitudes or smiling through a challenge to feel this Niyama’s magic.
+Try listing your own gratitudes or smiling through a challenge to feel the effect of this Niyama.

 “Contentment makes every moment a little brighter.”